DIA (DIA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DIA Historical Price

-According to the latest data gathered on DIA live price page, the current price of DIA is 0.561041USD.
-The circulating supply of DIA(DIA) is 119.68M DIA , giving it a market capitalization of $67.16M.
+According to the latest data gathered on DIA live price page, the current price of DIA is 0.495462USD.
+The circulating supply of DIA(DIA) is 119.68M DIA , giving it a market capitalization of $59.29M.

 The DIA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DIA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.